 On December, 6, 1921 Agnes Macphail was the first woman elected to Canada’s House of Commons, and after taking her seat early in 1922 she encountered many taunts and inappropriate treatment.
-Given current controversies surrounding the lewd behaviour and sexual assaults attributed to powerful men, it seems appropriate to recall Macphail’s demand for the full equality of women.
-One of her campaigns was to change divorce laws, which until that time had been tilted entirely toward husbands.
+Undaunted, she demanded the full equality of women.
 These are brief excerpts from speeches Macphail made in the House of Commons regarding existing divorce laws.

 “Angels of the home”